Skip links

 From the list above, it is possible to conclude two things.
 One is that finding a way to manage withdrawal symptoms isn’t just about comfort or not wanting to feel pain.
 And second, that caring for yourself is a way to heal.
 Rewarding yourself for any wins, taking time for pleasant activities, and being generous and positive with yourself are some ways to avoid relapse.

-dealing with urges
+deal with urges

 Models of Relapse Prevention